xavisec/hackingnotes/README.md

 - **auxiliary/scanner/mysql/mysql_writable_dirs**
   Enumerates directories on the MySQL server host where the `INTO OUTFILE` command is permitted.
 Useful for writing files (e.g., web shells) to disk.

+## SSH Auxiliary Modules

+- **auxiliary/scanner/ssh/ssh_version**
+  Connects to an SSH service and retrieves the version banner (SSH protocol version, server software and version).
+Helps identify outdated or vulnerable SSH implementations.

+- **auxiliary/scanner/ssh/ssh_login**
+  Attempts to authenticate to SSH using a supplied username/password or a password list.
+Useful for discovering weak or default credentials.

 ## SMB Examples